mozrin/hexaroids/README.md

-# Walot (Waste A Lot Of Time)
+# Hexaroids (damn ... that is an unfortunate sounding name)

 > A zero-stress Asteroids clone built with Flutter, Dart & Flame.
-> Because sometimes you just want to waste a lot of time.
+> Because sometimes you just want to waste a little time and have some fun.

 ---